 Then when they visit your website, does your optimized content HOLD THEIR ATTENTION?

-Did you know most people see your website page title long before they see you website?
+Did you know most people see your website page title long before they see your website?

 Why Your Website Needs To Be Like Super Glue.
 It Needs To Stick Fast!

-Hopefully, you’ve ensured you that you have optimized titles to get people to actually visit your page.
+Hopefully, you’ve ensured that you have optimized titles to get people to actually visit your page.

 Now that they are on your page, you have about 2s to KEEP them.